-Dual-sided clipless engagement bindings with XT graphics.
-Integrated, wide-platform body/cage with enhanced pedal-shoe contact for stabilized power transfer and pedal protection.
-Adjustable cleat tension with indicator (uses SH51/SH56 cleats).
+The M785 XT SPD Trail Pedals have dual-sided clipless engagement bindings with great looking XT graphics on the side.
+They have integrated, wide-platform body/cage with enhanced pedal-shoe contact for stabilized power transfer and pedal protection.
+Cleat tension is adjustable using an allen wrench (sold separately).

 I've had the same set for 3 seasons.
 They are cosmetically pretty damaged, but work flawlessly.
 I will not buy a different pair.
 The range of adjustment is nice.
 You can not only dial in the retention, but it works nicely to find a good release tension that you can get used to.
 Easy entries and exits.
 Snow?
 It does ok.
 Kick it out like a ski binding and you're good.
 I have never had a mechanical issue; no creaks or play.
 Really the only choice-except for the cheaper version which also performs flawlessly.